 DOK Exchange XR

-DOK Exchange XR took place in hybrid form on the 20 October 2022.
+DOK Exchange XR will take place in a hybrid form on 13 October 2023.

 exchange [at] dok-leipzig [dot] de